 The United States persists for more than 200 years and has shaped the history of the world with several historical moments.
 The world saw the arrival of photographic technology in the early 1800s, and it marked the beginning of a completely new era.

-Any time before then, photographic records were virtually non-existent, the early 19th century was the first time in the history records on visual snippets of life and landscape.
-These iconic pictures were shot between the 1820s and 1860s, that demonstrates what life was like in each state at the start of the 19th century.
+Time before then, photographic records were virtually non-existent, the early 19th century was the first time in history that records visual snippets of life and landscape.
+These iconic pictures were shot between the 1820s and 1860s, which demonstrate what life was like in each state at the start of the 19th century.

 Indiana – Confederate Prisoners In Indiana